- Meet the Admission Committee

-Q: Is Connecticut Early Decision or Early Action?
+Q: Does Connecticut College offer Early Decision or Early Action?

 A: Connecticut College offers two rounds of Early Decision (ED), but no Early Action (EA).
 To clarify: colleges and universities may offer an option for students to apply in November and be notified in December if they have been admitted.
 The difference between ED and EA is that ED is binding and EA is not.
 What this means is that you can only apply to one school ED and if admitted you must go, whereas you may apply to more than one school EA.